dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v2/reading-and-searching-resources.rst

 Get the preview of a resource by its IRI
 ----------------------------------------

-I some cases, the client may only want to request the preview of a resource (this would be basically the resource without any properties: its ``rdfs:label`` and type).
+In some cases, the client may only want to request the preview of a resource (this would be basically be the resource without any Knora properties: its ``rdfs:label`` and type).

 This works exactly like making a conventional resource request, using the path segment ``resourcespreview``: